TejasNeswi/ClassroomApplication/readme.md

 ```
 node app.js
 ```
-6. if the server needs to be constantly restarted ie alternative to nodemon
+6. if the server needs to be constantly restarted i.e., alternative to nodemon
 ```
 node --watch app.js
 ```